 My name is Ami Dar, I am the founder of Idealist.org, and I want to tell you a story.
-This happened a long time ago, but it led me to start Idealist and it still drives me every day.
 I want to share this because I suspect that in your own life you’ve faced similar situations.
 And if you have, I believe that together we can change the world.
 Starting right now.

 I was born in Jerusalem, and raised mostly in Peru and in Mexico.
 When I was 15 my family moved back to Israel, and at 18 I was drafted into the Israeli army for three years of compulsory service.
 A year later, my unit was stationed on the Syrian border, and my job was to spend several hours each day alone on a watchtower, looking through a telescope across the barbed wire and the minefields, trying to spot any strange movements on the other side.

 One afternoon — I remember it was a cool, beautiful winter day — I suddenly had a thought that made me laugh out loud.
 I laughed because the idea was childish but also true, in that way that children have of recognizing the truth.

 A few months earlier, getting to know the guys in my unit, I’d realized gratefully that some of them would give me their last pair of dry socks if I ever needed them.
 But there were also a few who might steal mine if I wasn’t careful.